nextflow-io/training/docs/nf_develop/1_04_parameters.md

     nf-core pipelines lint
     ```

-!!!warning

-    It is expected that some of these tests will fail.
+    !!! warning "It is expected some tests will fail"

 ## Updating `nextflow_schema.json`